DesmondChongQiXiang/FIT3077/Sprint2/README.md

 2. Activate the virtual environment by executing the following command in your terminal:

     - ` source .venv/bin/activate `
+3. Please install pyinstaller if it is not installed yet, please type it in command:
+    - `pip install pyinstaller `

-3. Convert the program into an executable by running this command in the terminal:
+4. Convert the program into an executable by running this command in the terminal:

     - ` pyinstaller main.py `

-4. This action generates a folder named **'dist'**, containing a bundled executable along with its necessary scripts and dependencies.
+5. This action generates a folder named **'dist'**, containing a bundled executable along with its necessary scripts and dependencies.

-5. Within the **'dist'** directory, establish a new folder named **'game'** within the **'_internal'** directory.
+6. Within the **'dist'** directory, establish a new folder named **'game'** within the **'_internal'** directory.

-6. Copy the **'assets'** folder into the newly created **'game'** folder.
+7. Copy the **'assets'** folder into the newly created **'game'** folder.

-7. The process of creating the executable is now complete, allowing it to be executed independently from the source code.
+8. The process of creating the executable is now complete, allowing it to be executed independently from the source code.